-The absence of new cases of COVID-19 on Kaua'i over the past 9 weeks testifies to the effectiveness of social distancing, masking and other mitigation strategies when combined with sharp limits placed on new arrivals to the island.
+The absence of new cases of COVID-19 on Kaua'i over a 10-week period earlier this year testifies to the effectiveness of social distancing, masking and other mitigation strategies when combined with sharp limits placed on new arrivals to the island.
 Once this goal is achieved - referred herein as "the golden window"- island nations and states are uniquely poised to limit the threat posed by the pandemic by limiting the potential for arriving passengers to spread the disease on the island.

 Unfortunately, this 'golden window' is bound to be short-lived unless an effective strategy can be developed to protect against the infection returning as more travelers arrive on the island.
-Given that 0.5% to 1.0% percent of visitors and returning residents will either be actively shedding virus upon arrival or will become infectious in the days following arrival, spread of the disease is inevitable as the number of arrivals increases.
+Highlighting the urgency of this concern is the dramatic rise in cases across a majority of the United States.
+Included among these is Alaska, which is currently experiencing a spike in new cases just weeks after implementing a "single pre-test with no quarantine" strategy for visitors to the state.
+Consequently, while the biostatistical modeling described herein is based on an estimated 1.0% percent of visitors and returning residents that will either be actively shedding virus upon arrival or will become infectious in the days following arrival, the actual percentage may be several-fold higher as of this writing, and spread of the disease is inevitable as the number of arrivals increases.
 Moreover because, individuals carrying the disease may or may not have symptoms, identifying these individuals requires an effective testing strategy.

-Currently, the plan for minimizing this risk on Kaua'i is based on a 2-week quarantine period imposed on all visitors and returning residents.
-While effective in theory, prolonged quarantine can be hard to enforce, and it also places sharp limits on recovery of tourism and associated economic activity.
-As such, it is a suboptimal solution to a complex challenge.
-In this proposal, we introduce a plan to safely reduce the duration of quarantine needed to keep the island safe through a carefully timed testing regime to screen for active shedding of the COVID-19 virus.
+Currently the plan for minimizing this risk on Kaua'i is based on a 2-week quarantine imposed on all visitors and returning residents.
+While very effective when impeccably enforced, this approach is a major obstacle to resumption of tourism because most visitors will not come if subjected to a 14-day quarantine.
+In this proposal, we introduce a plan to safely reduce the duration of quarantine through a carefully timed testing regime and a rigorously enforced but shorter quarantine to screen for active shedding of the COVID-19 virus.
+We argue that anything less than this, such as the one-test plan, is unsafe.
+When well-implemented and enforced, a 14-day quarantine remains the gold standard.

 This proposal is not advocating a reopening of the visitor economy currently.
-It is proposing improvements to the current system of screening and quarantining incoming travelers in order to keep the community safe right now as well as to prepare for reopening.
-Tjhe strategy includes quarantining incoming visitors in one hotel to improve the effectiveness and cost-effectiveness of the quarantine system.
+It is proposing improvements to the current system of screening and quarantining incoming travelers in order to keep the community safe right now as well as to prepare for reopening when safe to do so.
+The strategy includes quarantining incoming visitors in one hotel to improve the effectiveness and cost-effectiveness of the quarantine system.
 Almost daily, there are news reports of visitors breaking their quarantine, revealing weaknesses in the present system that could put the community at risk.
 Now is the best time, while the number of arrivals is small, to perfect the system.
 If it works, and if it is scalable, it could be used at the proper time to reopen the visitor economy.